marcov64/Lsd/Readme.txt

 USING DIFFERENT COMPILERS (optional):

-It is possible to use the GNU 64-bit C++ compiler you already have in your computer.
-Indeed, LSD by default uses any compiler already installed in the computer.
-Only in case of none being available LSD uses its embedded compiler.
-However, the user may want to install and manage its own compiler.
-Or the compiler may need to be upgraded or have all the required optional libraries installed.
-LSD supports any version of GNU 64-bit C++ compiler supporting C++11 standard (Cygwin or MSYS2 mingw-w64-x86_64 versions are both fine), but requires also Tcl/Tk 8.6 and zlib 1.2 libraries to be installed with it.

-Cygwin compiler is easier to install as it does not require the user to deal with a command prompt.
-MSYS2 compiler installer is recommended only for advanced users and requires the use of the bash terminal.
+It is possible to use LSD with a C++ compiler already installed in your computer.
+However, in this case the user must install and configure the compiler to ensure it has all the required optional libraries.
+LSD supports any version of GNU 64-bit C++ compiler (GCC) supporting C++14 (or more recent) standard.
+Cygwin and MSYS2 mingw-w64-x86_64 versions are both fine, but they require Tcl/Tk 8.6 and zlib 1.2 libraries to be installed.
+Cygwin compiler is sometwhat easier to install as it does not require the user to deal with a command prompt.
+MSYS2 compiler usually releases new versions earlier.
 Instructions for installing both are available at the end of this document.
-If they are already installed, the instructions can be also followed to make sure the installation is complete.
+Even if they are already installed, the instructions can be also followed to make sure the installation is complete and LSD is configured to use it.

 ************************************